-The margins of statistical uncertainty associated with the IPC are related to the statistical uncertainty of WTA and the productivity calculations.
+The margins of statistical uncertainty associated with the IPC are related to the statistical uncertainty of WTA.

 In the long run (12 months), there is a good agreement with the National Accounts gross value added for the construction sector.

 5.2 Sampling error